by Lionel Rivera

-Tape your box shut and reinforce the seams with 2-inch wide tape.
+- Tape the box shut and reinforce the seams with 2-inch wide tape.
 Use clear or brown packaging tape, reinforced packing tape, or paper tape.

+The weight of each package cannot exceed 70 pounds.
 Packages heavier than 70 pounds cannot be mailed.
-If you use Priority Mail Express Military Service or Priority Mail services, the length plus girth (distance around the thickest part of the package) cannot exceed 108 inches.
-When you use USPS Retail Ground/SAM, the total cannot exceed 130 inches.
+For customers planning to use Priority Mail Express Military Service or Priority Mail services for faster delivery, length plus girth (distance around the thickest part of the package) cannot exceed 108 inches.
+The total cannot exceed 130 inches when using USPS Retail Ground/SAM.

 Using a complete and correct address is critical for timely delivery.
-To find the correct spelling of a city name and state abbreviation or to find a ZIP code, visit www.usps.com.
+To find the correct spelling of a city name and state abbreviation or to find a ZIP Code, visit www.usps.com.
 Print or type the delivery address parallel to the longest side of the package.
-Type or print clearly with a pen or permanent marker so that your address is legible from an arm’s length away.
+Type or print clearly with a pen or permanent marker so that the address is legible from an arm’s length away.

-Print or type your address in the upper left corner on the same side of the package as the delivery address.
+Print or type the address in the upper left corner on the same side of the package as the delivery address.

 USPS Extra Services

 Extra services can provide additional protection and peace of mind.